antonchernik/docker/library/postgres/12/ubuntu-amd64/README.md

 # How to extend this image

-There are many ways to extend the `postgres` image.
+There are many ways to extend the `antonchernik/postgres` image.
 Without trying to support every possible use case, here are just a few that we have found useful.

 ## Environment Variables